-On this post, we will take a look at the Triple Excellent Diamonds, or some others name it “GIA Triple Excellent” to give it more credibility, before going to see what are these triple excellent factors, let’s take a very quick look on overall diamonds characteristics.
+In this post, we will take a look at the GIA Triple Excellent Diamonds, or as some others name it “GIA Triple Excellent” to give it more credibility, before going to see what are these triple excellent diamond factors, let’s take a very quick look on overall diamonds characteristics.

 What Are Diamonds Main Characteristics?

 Diamonds can be described and assessed with many of their specifications, in diamonds’ terminology called characteristics, the main of these are: